MAKOSCAFEE/dhis2-tools/README.md

 ```

 The structure of the `pathtothefile.csv` should be like this.
 It uses id so as
-to reduce amount of time it takes to import single event.
+to reduce amount of time it takes to delete trackedentityinstance.

 ```csv
   trackedentityinstanceid